aaronlee232/NoteSage/README.md

 Being able to restrict the scope of what the LLM could use as a resource to respond to a query was a blessing and a curse.
 <br/>
 <br/>
-On one hand, it enabled me to restrict the LLM from straying from the contents of the documents and hallucinating answers, but on the other hand it was difficult to balance the restrictiveness of the prompt in a way that it could still reference conversation details without hallucinating.
+On one hand, it enabled me to restrict the LLM from straying from the contents of the documents and hallucinating answers, but on the other hand it was difficult to balance the restrictiveness of the prompt in a way that it could still reference chat details without hallucinating.

 </details>